CloudBees Jenkins Enterprise (CloudBees Jenkins Enterprise) provides a number of enterprise-grade features and

 To view the newly provisioned master, click Back to Dashboard to return to the Operations Center dashboard.
 While provisioning, the Operations Center dashboard will display the new master as a pending state - indicated by thunder cloud health icons until the Managed Master ready.
 When ready, the weather icon will change into a cloud icon to indicate the master is ready to use.

 To start a Managed Master, use Operations Center to browse to that master on the network and select Start from the sidebar.
 If the selected master is already running, then the Operations Center sidebar displays a Stop option.

 Once the master is provisioned, administrators should configure security and access controls for the master.

-Manually connected "Client Masters" will be able to leverage the cluster’s resources, offloading the burden of agent management from teams, and will still report back to cluster administrators their teams' master health.
+Manually connected "Client Masters" can use the shared agents hosted in the cluster, offloading the burden of agent management from teams, and will still report their health to cluster administrators.

 For more details on adding a "Client Master", refer to the "CD as a Service" section of this guide.

 In order to provide teams with faster build times and minimize the times builds spending waiting for resources, administrators can add capacity to their cluster by configuring more workers for their cluster.